refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/layout-menu-breadcrumb.md

 <Checklist>

 <ChecklistItem id="layout-menu-breadcrumb">
-I have learned about the layout, menu and breadcrumb components.
+I have learned about the Layout, Menu and Breadcrumb components.
 </ChecklistItem>

 </Checklist>